 Third party last mile shipping partners, such as UPS and FedEx, continue to increase the cost of delivering goods to the end consumers as their delivery networks continue to be impacted by the COVID-19 pandemic.
-The COVID-19 pandemic continues to bring uncertainty to consumer demand as price increases related to raw materials, the importing of goods, including tariffs, and the cost of delivering goods to consumers has led to inflation across the U.S. As such, the Company has noticed changes to consumer buying habits, which may lead to reduced demand for its products.
-Further, recent record inflation has added additional pressure to the cost of the Company's supply chain.
+The COVID-19 pandemic continues to bring uncertainty to consumer demand as price increases related to raw materials, the importing of goods, including tariffs, and the cost of delivering goods to consumers has led to inflation across the U.S. As such, we have noticed changes in consumer buying habits, which may lead to reduced demand for our products.
+Further, recent record inflation has added additional pressure to the cost of our supply chain.
+Furthermore, we have concerns about the impact of Russia's invasion of Ukraine on our business including its effects on the global economy, the performance and cost of supply chain and financial markets.
+We will continue to evaluate the impacts of this.